vidhi-thakur/GSIV20_Vidhi_Thakur/README.md

 ### Run this project
 Step 1: Make sure that [git](https://git-scm.com/downloads) is installed on your computer. <br />
 Step 2: Clone the repository.
 [Click here](https://support.atlassian.com/bitbucket-cloud/docs/clone-a-git-repository/) to know how.  <br />
-Step 3: Open the project and run command  `npm start`
+Step 3: Open the project and run command  `npm start`.
 ## Current features
-1. Fetch upcoming from an external API
+1. Fetch upcoming movies from an external API
 1. Search movies
 1. Display details of movie on select
 ## Technologies used